SimVascular/svFSI/README.md

    - blas & lapack
    - trilinos (optional)

-On Ubuntu, most of the dependencies can be downloaded using `apt-get`.
-On Mac OSX, the dependencies may be installed using `brew`.
+On Ubuntu, most of the dependencies can be installed using `apt install`.
+On macOS, the dependencies may be installed using `brew`.
+Apart from GNU compilers, `svFSI` can also be built with Intel oneAPI Toolkits.
+For more details, please refer to [`INSTALL.md`](./INSTALL.md#Build) and [`INSTALL-DEPS.md`](./INSTALL-DEPS.md#intel-oneapi-toolkitsd).

 ## Quick Build